frostdpr/crabhands.py/README.md

 # crabhands.py

 crabhands.py is a Python script that creates and maintains a Spotify playlist of new releases from the artists you follow.
 It uses [Spotipy](https://spotipy.readthedocs.io/) to interact with the Spotify Web API.
+Inspired by [its namesake](https://www.crabhands.com/).

 ## Features